ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 this key.
 If the authorization server has no certain knowledge that the Client's key is already known to the resource server, the Client's public key MUST be included in the access token's `cnf` parameter.
-If CBOR web tokens {{RFC8392}} are used as recommended in
+If CBOR web tokens {{RFC8392}} are used (as recommended in
-{{I-D.ietf-ace-oauth-authz}}, keys MUST be encoded as specified in
+{{I-D.ietf-ace-oauth-authz}}), keys MUST be encoded as specified in
 {{RFC8747}}.
-The resource server MUST use its own raw public key in the DTLS handshake with the client.
-If the resource server has several raw public keys, it must already know which key it is supposed to use with this client.
-How this is achieved is not part of this profile.

-The resource server MUST use the keying material that the authorizations server has specified in the `cnf` parameter in the access token for the DTLS handshake with the client.
+The raw public key used in the DTLS handshake with the client MUST belong to the resource server.
+If the resource server has several raw public keys, it needs to determine which key to use.
+The authorization server can help with this decision by including a `cnf` parameter in the access token that is associated with this communication.
+In this case, the resource server MUST use the information from the `cnf` field to select the proper keying material.

 Thus, the handshake only finishes if the client and the resource server are able to use their respective keying material.

 ## PreSharedKey Mode {#psk-mode}